 Sarah’s anguish upon hearing Isaac’s description of what has happened and her immediate death are at the center of the Leviticus Rabbah tradition.
 Her scream in response becomes a source for the sound of the shofar blast: “At that time, she screamed six times, corresponding to six blasts” (Leviticus Rabbah 20:2, page 449), The scream is not mentioned in Genesis Rabbah, her name does not appear at all in the sections dealing with the story of the Akedah, and no connection is made between the story of the Akedah and her death.

 The focal point of the dispute between the two traditions, as reflected by the differences presented above, is the character of Abraham and how he fulfills God’s command to sacrifice his son.
-The traditions of Leviticus Rabbah and the Pesiqta do not raise the question of the need to fulfill the divine commandment to sacrifice his son but they also do praise the enthusiasm and joy that Genesis Rabbah ascribes to Abraham and Isaac’s journey to Mount Moriah.
+The traditions of Leviticus Rabbah and the Pesiqta do not raise the question of the need to fulfill the divine commandment to sacrifice his son but they also do not participate in the neutralizing of emotion and descriptions of joy that Genesis Rabbah ascribes to Abraham and Isaac’s journey to Mount Moriah.

 Why did the editors of Genesis Rabbah choose to attribute festive emotions to Abraham and Isaac on their journey to Mount Moriah, while the editors of Leviticus Rabbah and the Pesiqta chose to depict Isaac as a frightened son who obeys his father’s command out of necessity and fear?